-COVID-19 vaccines are in full rollout.
-Citizens across the U.S., U.K., and the EU have begun the vaccination process, and with over 200 vaccines globally undergoing various states of testing, the new approach with mRNA has completely transformed the future of vaccine development.
+COVID-19 vaccines are in full force, and with over 200 vaccines globally undergoing various states of testing at one point, the new approach with mRNA has completely transformed the future of vaccine development.
 We are now able to develop more vaccines in less time, giving us the opportunity to control an outbreak as it’s happening.
 With COVID-19 developing two to three new mutations per month, this new technology could be key to ending the pandemic.

 As for whether the COVID-19 vaccine will become an annual occurrence, like the flu shot, is another matter.
 It’s still unclear how long it will take to establish herd immunity, and without widespread adoption of COVID-19 vaccines, there is a possibility the virus could become endemic—like strains of the flu, HIV, or Ebola.
 Meaning that tracking COVID-19 vaccinations, and its many variables, could become an annual or periodic challenge that businesses will face.